jsgoller1/c-programming-language/ch-8/fopen_j/README.md

   - a dirty bit
 - flags

-The buffer acts as a "shadow" of the file descriptor.
-Reads, writes, and seeks occur to it until one would cause the pointer to move outside the buffer.
-When this happens, if the dirty bit on the buffer is set, it is flushed back to the file.
+The buffer acts as a "shadow" of the data in the file.
+Writes cause a dirty bit to be set.
+If a reads, write, or seek would cause the file position to move to an unshadowed area, the buffer is flushed and then refilled starting at the unshadowed address.

-Then, the buffer is refilled with data from the file, and the `FILE_J` pointer is reset to the first address of the buffer.
+Flushing and refilling the buffer does NOT seek back the file position - both advance it by BUFF_SIZE bytes; do not call _flush_buff() twice without seeking.
+To flush the buffer arbitrarily many times non-destructively, use fflush_j();

 The `FILE_J` manages the file descriptor's pointer and will seek as necessary.

 ## Directions
 **Exercise 8-2**.
 Rewrite `fopen()` and `_fillbuf()` with fields instead of explicit bit